Informal Logic Course Overview:

 This class is designed to be schedule friendly.

-Features include fill-in-the-blank study guides, self-grading homework submission, pre-made (advertisement free) Quizlet decks, and tests scheduled on the weekends for maximum flexibility.
-This rigorous half-credit high school course is a blast – especially as a three-week summer session!
+Features include self-grading homework submission, pre-made (advertisement free) Quizlet decks, and tests scheduled for maximum flexibility.
+This one semester high school elective is a blast!

 Junior high+ students who are capable of abstract thought and enjoy the nuance of argument.